Easy Eggless Mini Cheesecakes

 • Sweetened condensed milk: Use the full-fat version for better results.

-• Fresh lemon juice: I recommend freshly squeezed lemon juice for better taste.
+• Fresh lemon juice: I recommend freshly squeezed lemon juice for a better taste.

 • Vanilla extract: For optimal flavor, reach for pure vanilla instead of imitation.
 Even better, try homemade vanilla extract!

-• Heavy cream: Make sure it has at least 35% of fat content.
+• Heavy cream: Make sure it has at least 35% fat content.

 Topping suggestion: Strawberry sauce or Easy Eggless Lemon Curd.